angezid/advanced-mark.js/doc/doc_v3/options.md

 ### `acrossElements` option
 With this option the library aggregate all context(s) text node contents into a single string taking into account HTML elements.
-If a block element 'divides' two text nodes, and `node.textContent`s doesn't separated by white space, the space is added to the string to separate them,
+If a block element 'divides' two text nodes, and `node.textContent`s doesn't separated by white spaces, the space is added to the string to separate them,
 e.g. '&lt;h1&gt;Header&lt;/h1&gt;&lt;p&gt;Paragraph&lt;/p&gt;' resulted in 'Header Paragraph' (in *mark.js* - 'HeaderParagraph').

 Due to searching in single string, it can highlight matches across HTML block elements, which in most cases are undesirable.